Wie is de Mol? (Dutch TV series) season 25: Episode 2

 The four candidates who were caught by a guard in the previous assignment (Roos, Sam, Stijn and Sophie) spend the night in a vault.
 The following morning, they are given 45 minutes to solve a series of clues around a restaurant to figure out the combinations to unlock five boxes.
 Each box contains €250 and a Joker with the name of a candidate who was not nominated to lose their Joker in the "Karakteristiek" assignment of episode 1 (Gabriël, Maaike, Roos, Sophie and Stijn).
 Each Joker can only be used by the candidate named on it.

 For each box unlocked within 45 minutes, €250 is added to the pot and the Joker is given to the candidate listed on it, if they are participating in the assignment.
 If a Joker belonging to one of the six non-participating candidates is opened, the first candidate there to grab that Joker gets to keep it potentially for leverage in the game, but cannot use it for any quiz themself.

-Three boxes were successfully opened, meaning €750 was added to the pot.
+€750 was added to the pot.
 Roos' and Stijn's Jokers were found, allowing the candidates to claim them.
 Maaike's Joker was also found, however, as she was not present, it was claimed by Sam who was the first candidate to grab it.